siimon/prom-client/README.md

 ##### Removing metrics

-You can remove all metrics by calling `register.clearMetrics()`.
+You can remove all metrics by calling `register.clear()`.
 You can also remove a single metric by calling `register.removeSingleMetric(*name of metric*)`.

 #### Pushgateway